 - Leads to overall improvement in texture and clarity

-On the other hand, a breakout reaction is your skin signaling that something in the product is not working well for you.
-This might be due to pore-clogging ingredients, an allergic response, or general irritation.
+On the other hand, a reaction in your skin signals that something in the product is not working well for you.
+This might be due to pore-clogging ingredients, a signs of sensitivity, or general sensitivity.

-Some ingredients are more likely to cause clogged pores or irritation, especially for acne-prone or sensitive skin.
+Some ingredients are more likely to cause clogged pores or visible sensitivity, especially for breakout-prone or sensitive skin.

 - Coconut oil